Border Reality Check

 - Enter onto private property (but not a dwelling) up to 25 miles from the border.

 In the 21st century, border residents and travelers should feel safe from corruption and abuse.
 The rapid buildup of CBP personnel has not been matched with a commensurate investment in oversight such as in sufficient investigators at the CBP Office of Professional Responsibility (OPR) and DHS Office of Inspector General (OIG) to address corruption and abuse within CBP.
 Accountability could be enhanced by (1) requiring the use of body-worn cameras, with adequate privacy protections, (2) gathering and public reporting of stop and arrest data from checkpoints and during roving patrols, and (3) limiting the “warrantless” authority that CBP uses to undermine 4th amendment protections against unreasonable search and seizure.
-CBP oversight and accountability must become a priority.
+CBP oversight and accountability must become a priority, and we can do this by adopting a New Border Vision and pushing national leadership to undertake transformative change.